ahmet-cigil/Manjaro-Linux-with-i3wm-Installation/README.md

 # My Manjaro i3 Installation Guide

-This is intended only to reinstall Manjaro i3 asap for my own purposes.
+This guide is intended to reinstall Manjaro i3 asap for my own purposes.
 As always, the best guide is the official Arch Linux wiki.

 - **Boot** into live USB with **proprietary drivers** enabled.